-In addition to and in line with our Wider Commitment during RIIO-ED2 we will:
+In addition to and in line with our wider commitment during RIIO-ED2 we will:

-- Investigate options for battery generation for network faults, replacing diesel generators used to restore supplies with battery generators to reduce the air pollution as well as potential noise nuisance from the running of the unit. - Collaborate with local authorities and community groups to improve local air quality.
+- Replace 35 of our oldest diesel generators with modern units to reduce emissions from combustion. - Trial the use of hydrotreated vegetable oil fuel (HVO) as a substitute fuel to the white diesel currently used in our commercial fleet vehicles and generators.
+This fuel from renewable sources significantly reduces CO2 emissions as well as particulate matter emissions. - Investigate potential for battery generation for network faults, replacing diesel generators used to restore supplies with battery generators to reduce the air pollution as well as potential noise nuisance from the running of the unit. - Collaborate with local authorities and community groups to improve local air quality.